maniutin/scheduler/README.md

 # Interview Scheduler

-An easy-to-use app that allows you to book, edit and cancel interviews.
+A modern schedule app that allows you to book, edit and cancel interviews.
 Built in React.
 Uses Cypressand and Jest for testing.

 ## Setup